Doctoral theses written by INSS members

 Main field of study: Speech and Language Therapy

-Title: MOSAICS, AMBIGUITY AND QUEST: cONSTRUCTING STORIES OF SPIRITUALITY WITH PEOPLE WITH EXPRESSIVE APHASIA
+Title: MOSAICS, AMBIGUITY AND QUEST: CONSTRUCTING STORIES OF SPIRITUALITY WITH PEOPLE WITH EXPRESSIVE APHASIA

 PhD, completed 2017.
 Canterbury Christ Church University, UK, Department of Health and Wellbeing